-We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be in the potential override of controls by management.
-Our audit procedures to respond to these risks included enquiries of management, internal audit and the Audit and Risk Committee about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence, designing audit procedures over the timing of income and reading minutes of meetings of those charged with governance.
+We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be in the potential override of controls by management and in the recoverability of the intra-group debt.
+Our audit procedures to respond to these risks included enquiries of management, internal audit and the Audit and Risk Committee about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence, consideration of the recoverability of the intra-group debt with reference to the overall group going concern position and reading minutes of meetings of those charged with governance.